 The many advantages of full-height windows

-First, they provide plenty of natural light to the interior, which is always an asset.
-Big windows also open the view to the surroundings, creating a strong visual connection with nature, its shapes (remember when we talked about fractal patterns in interior design?) as well as its movements.
+First, they provide plenty of natural light to the space, which is always an asset.
+Big windows also open the view to the surroundings, creating a strong visual connection with nature, its shapes, as well as its engaging movements.
 It’s a bit like having a giant living artwork to look at!

 But that’s not everything.
 Floor-to-ceiling windows (preferably if they have slim profiles) seem to disappear, literally blurring the line between indoor and outdoor.

 Natural materials are always preferred in a biophilic design.
 They introduce a variety of textures that make the space more engaging for the senses.
 And they are also ideal for indoor-outdoor spaces.

 Lighting for wellbeing

-In this respect, indoor-outdoor spaces are having a moment these days.
-With outdoor furniture being more beautiful than ever before, it’s becoming easier to create an equally cozy atmosphere both indoors and outdoors.
+In this respect, indoor-outdoor spaces are having a moment these days also thanks to the latest trends in outdoor furniture.
+With outdoor furniture being more beautiful than ever before, it’s becoming easier to create an equally cozy atmosphere both indoors and outdoors!